2022 in Rizin Fighting Federation: Super Rizin & Rizin 38

 Super Rizin & Rizin 38 was a combat sport event held by Rizin Fighting Federation in partnership with The Money Team on September 25, 2022, at the Saitama Super Arena in Japan.
 The event was split into two parts: Super Rizin, which catered to foreign audiences, and Rizin 38, which began five hours later.
-Both cards were broadcast by Rizin Stream Pass and Abema.
+Both cards were broadcast by Rizin Stream Pass and Abema in Japan.

+Outside of Japan, Integrated Sports produced English-language PPVs of both cards for FITE.
+They were the first RIZIN events to be distributed on FITE since Rizin 23 & Rizin 22 in 2020.

 Background

-The event was headlined by an exhibition boxing match between the boxing great Floyd Mayweather Jr. and Japanese mixed martial artist and YouTuber Mikuru Asakura.
+The event was headlined by an exhibition boxing match between Floyd Mayweather Jr. and Japanese mixed martial artist and YouTuber Mikuru Asakura.

 The 2021 Rizin Bantamweight Grand Prix winner Hiromasa Ougikubo faced current Road FC Featherweight champion (also former ONE Bantamweight World Champion) Soo Chul Kim in a bantamweight non-title bout.

 The Rizin Super Atomweight Grand Prix Semifinals bouts took place during the event, which saw Si Woo Park face Ayaka Hamasaki and Seika Izawa face Anastasiya Svetkivska.
 Izawa was originally expected to face Rena Kubota, who was forced to withdraw due to injury.